ninarina12/bond_classifier/README.md

 	> `conda activate elf`

-3. Run `jupyter notebook` and optionally open `process.ipynb` to process data by identifying mixed bonds.
+3. Run `jupyter notebook` and open `process.ipynb` to process data by identifying mixed bonds.

 4. Open `predict.ipynb` to make predictions using the trained models.